BildadOwuor/Jakom-coder/README.md

 - 👋 Hi, I’m Bildad
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on java button
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me bildadowuor@yahoo.com

 <!---